 5.2.
-FORS Private Key (Function fors_Skgen)
+FORS Private Key (Function fors_SKgen)

 In the context of SPHINCS+, a FORS private key is the single private seed SK.seed contained in the SPHINCS+ private key.
-It is used to generate the kt n-byte private key values using PRF with an address.
-While these values are logically grouped into a two-dimensional array, for implementations it makes sense to assume they are in a one-dimensional array of length kt.
-The jth element of the ith set is then stored at $\mathsf{sk}[ik+j]$.
-To generate one of these elements, a FORS address ADRS is used, that encodes the position of the FORS key pair within SPHINCS+ and has tree height set to 0 and leaf index set to ik+j:
+It is used to generate the kt n-byte private key values using PRF with a FORS key generation address.
+While these values are logically grouped into a two-dimensional array, for implementations it makes sense to assume they are in a onedimensional array of length kt.
+The jth element of the ith set is then stored at sk[it + j].
+To generate one of these elements, a FORS key generation address skADRS is used, that encodes the position of the FORS key pair within SPHINCS+ and has tree height set to 0 and leaf index set to it + j: